English (ENGL)

 Grade Mode: Credit/Fail Grading

-ENGL 727 - Issues in Second Language and Multilingual Writing
+ENGL 727 - Issues in Second Language and Multilingual Literacy

 Credits: 4

-Study of various issues in second language and multilingual writing theory, research, instruction and administration.
-Topics include the characteristics and needs of multilingual writers, multilingual writing processes, contrastive rhetoric, grammar instruction, teacher and peer feedback, assessment, course design and placement.
-Writing intensive.
+Study of various issues in second language and multilingual literacy theory, research, instruction and administration.
+Topics include, but are not limited to, the characteristics and needs of multilingual learners, L2 reading-writing interfaces, sociocultural influences on L2 literacy development, L2 vocabulary learning strategies, and literacy instruction and placement for emergent bilinguals.

 Attributes: Writing Intensive Course